 While the cost of memory care can be quite expensive, financial assistance is available for low-income persons who need it.

 The Texas Community Care for the Aged / Disabled Program, abbreviated as CCAD, provides adult day care, meal delivery, emergency response services, and assistance with daily living activities for persons over the age of 18 who have a functional need.
 This is a federally funded, non-Medicaid program that covers many of the same benefits as STAR+PLUS (described above).
 Available services may include help with bathing, grooming, dressing/undressing, eating, mobility, transitioning, cooking, and shopping for essentials.
 Personal care assistance is available in one’s home, an adult foster care home, or in an assisted living facility.
 Like Medicaid, this program covers costs of care but not room and board.
 To apply, contact your local Aging and Disability Resource Center.

 Due to increased rates of traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD), veterans are more likely to develop dementia than those who have not served.
-While not limited to Texas, the VA offers an Aid & Attendance (A&A) pension (monthly cash assistance) for veteran’s and surviving spouses who are eligible for one of two pensions: Basic VA pension or the basic survivor’s VA pension.
-Applicants must be a minimum of 65 years of age (or disabled) and require assistance with completing daily living activities.
+While not limited to Texas, the VA offers an Aid & Attendance (A&A) pension (monthly cash assistance) for veterans and surviving spouses who are eligible for one of two pensions: Basic VA pension or the basic survivor’s VA pension.
+The cash assistance received from VA pensions can be used as the recipient sees fit, which means it can go towards the cost of memory care.
+Applicants must be a minimum of 65 years of age (or disabled) and require assistance with completing activities of daily living.
 Examples include assistance with mobility, transferring, toileting, eating, and bathing.
-The cash assistance received from VA pensions can be used as the recipient sees fit, which means it can go towards the cost of memory care.
-In addition, the cost of residential care can be deducted from one’s income, effectively reducing one’s countable income when determining one’s pension benefit amount.
-As of 2019, veterans can receive as much as $26,765 per year, and surviving spouses can receive as much as $14,529 per year.
+In addition, the cost of residential care can be deducted from one’s income, effectively reducing countable income when determining one’s pension benefit amount.
+As of 2021, veterans can receive as much as $27,540 per year, and surviving spouses can receive as much as $14,928 per year.
 For additional information, click here.

-Another option is state Veterans homes, which are residential care facilities that provide long-term care for Veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+Another option is state Veterans homes, which are residential care facilities that provide long-term care for veterans.
+In addition to nursing home care and assisted living, memory care is provided.
 Payment is made directly from the VA to the facility.
 There are eight memory care homes in Texas that offer help for veterans with Alzheimer’s disease and related dementias: